gsytnik/google_trends_scraper/README.md

 		to get a list of terms to scrape for, can run the top_trends_scraper.py file first

 2) **too many google http requests in a short time will result in a code 429 - effectively blocking your ip from scraping.**
-		* you can easily scrape info on up to ten terms before being banned.
+		* you can easily scrape info on up to ten terms before being banned. **may be less terms if using scraper_v2, but it will print out your list in the console so you can manually run the list into the file if you wish by editing a few pieces of code**.
 		* pytrends states:
 			* Rate Limit is not publicly known, let me know if you have a consistent estimate.
 			* One user reports that 1,400 sequential requests of a 4 hours timeframe got them to the limit.
 (Replicated on 2 networks)